Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 2.6 Movement Speed

 Each character has a movement speed that regulates how far they can move during combat.
-Movement speed is measured in terms of grid tiles (most commonly 5 foot chunks).
+Movement speed is measured in terms of grid tiles which are roughly 5ft squares.
 A character's movement speed is equal to `(Dexterity + Movement) x 2`.

 > **Example:** A character with Dexterity 3 and Movement 1 will have a movement speed of 8 tiles, or 40 feet.

-Out of combat, all parties have the same movement speed of 10 miles per hour when traversing long distances.
+Out of combat, all characters have the same movement speed of 10 miles per hour when traversing long distances.
-This speed can be increased by vehicles provided in your chosen World Kit.
+This speed can be increased by vehicles provided if available in the chosen World Kit.

 ## 2.7 Carrying Capacity